nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/sniffer_rx_operation.rst

 Monitor mode receive operation
 ******************************

-An IEEE 802.11 packet captured by the nRF70 Series device in Monitor mode will be sent up to the Wi-Fi driver, which will append a radio information header to the received packet and present the resulting set to the user application.
+An IEEE 802.11 packet captured by the nRF70 Series device in Monitor mode will be sent up to the nRF70 Series Wi-Fi driver, which will prepend a radio information header to the received packet and present the resulting set to the user application.
-To receive the captured traffic in Monitor mode, the user application layer needs to open a raw socket to the Wi-Fi driver.
+To receive the captured traffic in Monitor mode, the user application layer needs to open a raw socket to the nRF70 Series Wi-Fi driver.

 The following figure illustrates the packet structure and IEEE 802.11 packet sniffer operational flow: